microchip-pic-avr-examples/pic18f57q43-dma-uart-to-pwm-part2/README.md

 17. Hit **Program the device** ![](images/program-device-icon.png)

 ## Conclusion
 There you have it.
-You just implemented some systems coms, waveform control. and analog interface with zero lines of code.
+You just implemented some systems coms, automatic memory operations, and waveform without writing any lines of code.
 Feel free to build on the project as you see fit, find more detailed applications in the documents linked in the [**resource section**](#related-documentation), or check out other code examples in the repo.